Henry Flesher Bland

-Henry Flesher Bland (1818–1898) was a Methodist minister in the Wesleyan tradition.
+Henry Flesher Bland (1818–1898) was a Methodist minister of the Wesleyan tradition.

-Bland was born on 23 August 1818 in Addingham, England, to a family long rooted in the faith.
+Bland was born on 23 August 1818 in Addingham, England, to a family long rooted in the Methodist faith.
 He spent his early adulthood in England and participated in church work as a lay preacher.
 He married Emma Levell in 1846.
 Bland and his family emigrated to Lower Canada in 1858 and took up residence in Montreal.
 A lack of church funds made his permanent employment there unlikely.
 However, he was appointed to the Lachute mission and was ordained there in 1862.